-Michelle Yeh received her PhD in comparative literature from the University of Southern California and is currently Professor in the Department of East Asian Languages and Cultures at University of California, Davis.
+Michelle Yeh received her PhD in comparative literature from the University of Southern California and is currently Distinguished Professor in the Department of East Asian Languages and Cultures at University of California, Davis.
 Her research interests include modern poetry in the Sinophone world, Taiwan literature, and translation of Chinese poetry.

-Rania Huntington is Associate Professor of Chinese at the University of Wisconsin – Madison.
+Rania Huntington is Professor of Chinese at the University of Wisconsin – Madison.
 Her current research includes memory, kinship, and genre in the works of the Yu family of Deqing, 19th-early 20th century, as well as plays depicting the Taiping Rebellion.
 Other interests include Ming and Qing narrative and drama, literature of the weird and supernatural, and depiction of women in literature.

 BOOK REVIEW EDITORS

 Madison, WI 53706

 Email William H Neinhauser